mulias/mulias.github.io/content/drafts/possum-overview.md

 "one" | "two"
 {% end %}

-If both parsers fail then the whole parser fails.
+If both parsers fail then the compound parser fails.

 {% possum_example_small(input="three") %}
 "one" | "two"